-- The Advantages of Double Ethernet Ports on a Motherboard
+- The Advantages of 2 Ethernet Ports

 - An Ethernet Cable is Faster than Wi-Fi